IgnitionBoulder/2015week1/deliverables/README.md

 Pushing them back to Github saves it as the new file in your repo, when commmit simply records a small snapshot.

 What is the command to check the status of your current repo in git?
+Git Status in terminal

 What is the command to see the history of your previous commits (from the command line)?
 What are a few interesting variations (sets of options)?

 How can you look through your historical commits on the Github website?
+In the right corner of the website there is the ability to look at your historical commits.

 What is a "Merge"?
 Merges together multiple branches.
 Can put together a master branch with smaller branches.